skipifzero/SkipIfZero.github.io/_posts/2018-10-07-compiling-cmake-ios.md

 I'm sure this makes sense if you are an experienced iOS developer.
 But for me this left me scratching my head a bit.
 Whatever, it works.

+### Update

+So I turns out I was a bit too quick to celebrate.
+When creating a window with `SDL_WINDOW_VULKAN` the library exits with a message that SDL was built without Vulkan support.
+After a couple of more hours of hacking around I came up with a workaround, [my post at the SDL discourse](https://discourse.libsdl.org/t/problems-building-with-vulkan-support-for-ios/25148).

 ## Vulkan

 Apple has choosen to not support Vulkan officially, instead focusing on Metal.
 Luckily, there is a Vulkan implementation on top of Metal called [MoltenVK](https://github.com/KhronosGroup/MoltenVK).
 Therefore, in order to use Vulkan on iOS we need to link with MoltenVK.